ironkayman/RebisTheory/rebis_theory.md

 <BookCitation source="Psychology and Alchemy - Carl Jung">

-`Alchemy, as is well known, describes a process of chemical transformation and gives numberless directions for its accomplishment.
-Although hardly two authors are of the same opinion regarding the exact course of the process and the sequence of its stages, the majority are agreed on the principal points at issue, and have been so from the earliest times, i.e., since the beginning of the Christian era.`
+Alchemy, as is well known, describes a process of chemical transformation and gives numberless directions for its accomplishment.
+Although hardly two authors are of the same opinion regarding the exact course of the process and the sequence of its stages, the majority are agreed on the principal points at issue, and have been so from the earliest times, i.e., since the beginning of the Christian era.

-`The alchemical opus deals in the main not just with chemical experiments as such, but with something resembling psychic processes expressed in pseudochemical language.
-The ancients knew more or less what chemical processes were; therefore they must have known that the thing they practised was, to say the least of it, no ordinary chemistry.`
+The alchemical opus deals in the main not just with chemical experiments as such, but with something resembling psychic processes expressed in pseudochemical language.
+The ancients knew more or less what chemical processes were; therefore they must have known that the thing they practised was, to say the least of it, no ordinary chemistry.

-`If the alchemist is admittedly using the chemical process only symbolically, then why does he work in a laboratory with crucibles and alembics?
-And if, as he constantly asserts, he is describing chemical processes, why distort them past recognition with his mythological symbolisms?`
+If the alchemist is admittedly using the chemical process only symbolically, then why does he work in a laboratory with crucibles and alembics?
+And if, as he constantly asserts, he is describing chemical processes, why distort them past recognition with his mythological symbolisms?

-`This puzzle has proved something of a headache to many an honest and well-meaning student of alchemy.
+This puzzle has proved something of a headache to many an honest and well-meaning student of alchemy.
 On the one hand the alchemist declares that he is concealing the truth intentionally, so as to prevent wicked or stupid people from gaining possession of the gold and thus precipitating a catastrophe.
-But, on the other hand, the same author will assure us that the gold he is seeking is not—as the stupid suppose—the ordinary gold (aurum vulgi), it is the philosophical gold or even the marvellous stone, the lapis invisibilitatis (the stone of invisibility), or the lapis aethereus (the ethereal stone), or finally the unimaginable hermaphroditic rebis, and he will end up by saying that all recipes whatsoever are to be despised.`
+But, on the other hand, the same author will assure us that the gold he is seeking is not—as the stupid suppose—the ordinary gold (aurum vulgi), it is the philosophical gold or even the marvellous stone, the lapis invisibilitatis (the stone of invisibility), or the lapis aethereus (the ethereal stone), or finally the unimaginable hermaphroditic rebis, and he will end up by saying that all recipes whatsoever are to be despised.

 ---

-`For psychological reasons, however, it is highly unlikely that the motive prompting the alchemist to secrecy and mystification was consideration for mankind.
+For psychological reasons, however, it is highly unlikely that the motive prompting the alchemist to secrecy and mystification was consideration for mankind.
 Whenever anything real is discovered it is usually announced with a flourish of trumpets.
-The fact is that the alchemists had little or nothing to divulge in the way of chemistry, least of all the secret of goldmaking.`
+The fact is that the alchemists had little or nothing to divulge in the way of chemistry, least of all the secret of goldmaking.

 ---

-`The real nature of matter was unknown to the alchemist: he knew it only in hints.
+The real nature of matter was unknown to the alchemist: he knew it only in hints.
 In seeking to explore it he projected the unconscious into the darkness of matter in order to illuminate it.
 In order to explain the mystery of matter he projected yet another mystery— his own unknown psychic background—into what was to be explained: Obscurum per obscurius, ignotum per ignotius!
-This procedure was not, of course, intentional; it was an involuntary occurrence.`
+This procedure was not, of course, intentional; it was an involuntary occurrence.

 </BookCitation>